phyboo/sg-kopi-gpt-policy/SG_Kopi_GPT_Privacy_Policy.md

 - For data handled by OpenAI, please see the [OpenAI Privacy Policy](https://openai.com/policies/privacy-policy).

 ## 6. Contact
-If you have concerns about privacy regarding SG Kopi GPT, you can reach the creator at: [Insert your contact email or GitHub profile link].
+If you have concerns about privacy regarding SG Kopi GPT, you can reach the creator at: https://github.com/phyboo

 ---